SubhasmitaSw/WebDev-Mini-Projects/README.md

 # WebDev-Mini-Projects
-This repository contains mini projects in Javascript.
+This repository contains mini projects in HTML, CSS & Javascript.
 Beginner to advance.